aaronicsubstances/bridge-arithmetic/addendum-to-early-algebra-framework.md

 ## Curriculum Design Tips

-  1. Can introduce the abacus device for addition and subtraction as precursor to ot alternative to the standard addition and subtraction algorithms.
+  1. Can introduce the abacus device for addition and subtraction as precursor to the standard addition and subtraction algorithms.

-  1. Can teach grid multiplication method and chunk division methods as precursors to or alternatives to the standard multiplication and long division algorithms.
+  1. Can teach grid multiplication method and chunk division methods as precursors to the standard multiplication and long division algorithms.
      - They make direct use of the definitions of multiplication and division, thus enforcing the definitions of the arithmetic operations.
      - They enforce deeper understanding of place value, and hence the naming and comparison of numbers.
      - Grid multiplication exposes students to the distributive property, which is the basis of expansion and factorization techniques in algebra.
      - Chunking method of division can be used for generating approximate terminating decimal expansions to any number of desired decimal places.

-  2. Can teach students to make use of their fingers and memory to master the arithmetic tables involving single digit numbers, especially multiplication tables, as precursor to or alternative to memorization of the tables.
+  2. Can teach students to make use of their fingers and memory to master the arithmetic tables involving single digit numbers, especially multiplication tables, as precursor to memorization of the tables.
      - Given the difficulty and critical importance of the multiplication tables for multiplication and division, students should be introduced to them in parts rather than at once.
      - Begin with parts of the times table with products less than or equal to 20, and the 5 times table (up to 9), and encourage the students to use their fingers (and segments of fingers, and toes if feasible), and use smaller operand as multiplier.
      - Next introduce 10 and 11 times table (up to 10) due to their simplicity.